LuteOrg/lute-v3/lute/db/schema/README.md

 ## Creating the baseline

-As of now (late 2023), the baseline.sql file is created from the latest `develop` branch in Lute v2, that is Lute running in PHP:
+The baseline.sql file is created the development database (data/test_lute.db).
+This contains:

+* all non-repeatable migrations applied
+* demo data

 From this project's root dir:

 ```
+# Reset the db to demo state
+inv db.reset

-# Check the current branch, and reset the db:
+# Export and follow the prompts:
-pushd ../lute_dev
-git st                    # should be clean!
-git checkout develop      # should be develop!
-composer dev:data:load    # set to baseline!
-popd

-sqlite3 ../lute_dev/data/test_lute.db .dump > lute/db/schema/baseline.sql
+inv db.export.baseline

+# Double-verify if you want ... then
 git add lute/db/schema/baseline.sql
 git diff --cached         # verify
 git commit -m "Update db baseline.sql"